normanormata/norma-normata/_pages/bd.md

 ---
-title: The OPC Book of Discipline
+title: The Book of Discipline
 author: Tyler Teschon
 date: 2023-08-30
 category: Jekyll
 layout: post
 ---
-## Chapter I
-The Nature and Purposes of Discipline
+## Chapter I : The Nature and Purposes of Discipline
 1. Ecclesiastical discipline is the exercise of that authority which the Lord Jesus Christ has committed to the visible church for the preservation of its purity, peace, and good order.

 2. Administrative discipline is concerned with the maintenance of good order in the government of the church in other than judicial cases.
 The purpose of its exercise is that all rights may be preserved and all obligations faithfully discharged.